Blueberry Raspberry Oatmeal Muffins

 - 4 Tbsp. butter melted

-- 1 cup low fat raspberry yogurt (or use any variety), (if you have a 6 oz. container, you can use plain or vanilla yogurt or low fat milk to bring it up to 1 cup)
+- 1 cup low fat raspberry yogurt or use an variety of your choosing, if you have a 6 oz. container, you can use plain or vanilla yogurt or low fat milk to bring it up to 1 cup

 - 1 egg